 Governor Visits Winslow School to Celebrate Community Day

-WINSLOW – Governor Paul R. LePage highlighted the importance of reading when he visited St. John Catholic School today.
-St. John Catholic School held Community Read-In Day which highlights this year’s observance of National Catholic Schools Week.
+WINSLOW – Governor Paul LePage focused on the importance of reading when he visited St. John Regional Catholic School today.
+St. John Regional Catholic School held Community Read-In Day which highlights this year’s observance of National Catholic Schools Week.